Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example-with-dimensions.md

 !!! tip "Capitalize model variables"

-    We suggest capitalizing model variables (i.e. `m.Buy` not `m.buy`) to make it easy to distinguish what is and isn't a variable.
+    We suggest capitalizing model variables (i.e. `m.Buy`, not `m.buy`) to make distinguishing what is and isn't a variable easy.

 ### Step 3: Create the objective with `pf.sum`